dbmcclain/Astronomy/README.md

 ---

 **prec** _RA-ang Dec-ang &optional to-epoch from-epoch => RA_ang, Dec_ang_
-- Implements the IAU Long-Term Precession models for Ecliptic and Equatorial polar precession.
+- Implements the IAU Long-Term Precession+Nutation models for Ecliptic and Equatorial polar precession.
 - _to-epoch_ defaults to `(CURRENT-EPOCH)`, _from-epoch_ defaults to `+J2000+`
 - As good as it gets, in this library of code - incorporates the most complete, long-term, precession and nutation.
 - Claims to be within 100 arcsec for 200,000 years on either side of J2000.0.
 (Who would know? if it isn't.)